Contact Us for a Free Consultation (213) 542-0979

 • I have to hear the details from you.

-I need your side of the story as to what happened, and also a game plan between the two of us that makes sense for your particular circumstances.
+I need your story about what happened and a game plan that makes sense for your particular circumstances.

-So, if you're charged with criminal threats and need the best, then you've come to the right place.
+So, if you're charged with criminal threats and need the best, you've come to the right place.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand ready to help you.

 Menu